 When you don't have the AWRDE installed on a computer, you can also get the HostID using commands in the Command prompt.

 Modern Windows machines have several HostID's (also called the MAC Address or Physical Address).
 Most of them are 'virtual' adapters and they will not work for licensing purposes.
-The following procedure will allow you to quickly identify the proper HostID to use for licensing NI AWR Products.
+The following procedure will allow you to quickly identify the proper HostID to use for licensing AWR Products.
 The case of the letters is not important and no dash is included.
 In this example, you would enter 1234567890ab

 cmd, and press Enter.